ialbert/genescape-central/docs/paper.md

 # Statement of need

-The most annotated gene in the human genome, `HTT1`, currently has 1098 annotations.
+The most annotated gene in the human genome, `HTT`, currently has 1100 annotations.
 Thus, even small lists of genes may have a large number of annotations presenting an extraordinary challenge for interpretation.
 There is a clear need to visualize shared gene functions in an informative manner.

 Web-based tools designed to visualize and filter gene ontology data include `AmiGO` [@AmiGO] and `QuickGO` [@QuickGO].
 Command line tools like `goatools` [@goatools] support GO term lineage visualization.
 R packages like `topGO` [@topGO] implement GO structure visualizations of enriched GO terms.
 We are unaware of locally installable software that specifically allows for interactive filtering and visualization of gene ontology derived on gene lists.